Rjbeckwith55/NASA-Code/README.md

 # NASA-Code
-Includes all old that ran during 2016 competition
+Includes all code for College of DuPage Nasa robot for the NASA RMC